 Cancel for Any Reason Insurance: Some companies will offer insurance that you can cancel for any reason.
 Be sure to buy it as soon as you place an initial deposit (which goes for any insurance) in order for it to work.
 There are other stipulations as well, naturally.
 You can read more about AIG’s here.

 Gear Insurance: If you have expensive gear, most travel insurance will only cover a small part of it.
 Since I travel with a backpack full of gear, I had a policy on all of my tech gear from Taylor & Taylor.
 I did quite a bit of research on this prior to purchasing, but ultimately do not use it anymore for one big reason: It’s really expensive.
 Each year the policy cost me $500 for insurance up to $7k worth of gear, and a deductible of $500 per claim.
 If I break a phone, for example, it would just even out.
-This would be a life saver if all of your gear gets waterlogged or stolen, but otherwise, unless you make a claim over $1k each year, it might be cost prohibitive.
+This would be a life saver if all of your gear gets waterlogged or stolen.
+Otherwise, unless you make a claim over $1k each year, it might be cost prohibitive.

 In a Nutshell

-There are more exclusions that are wise to read about before taking the plunge and purchasing, which is typical of all insurance.
+There are more exclusions that are wise to read about before taking the plunge and purchasing.
+This is pretty typical of all insurance.
 All that said, for coverage of the more adventurous activities that I love, I like World Nomads the most and have been using it for years, so are many of my readers and those who come on my BMTM Adventures tours.